dandyson/randomRestaurantNameGenerator/README.md

-# bandNameGenerator
+# randomRestaurantNameGenerator
-A new project that takes two user inputs and returns a band name with randomly selected words from an array.
+A new project that takes a user's name and returns a restaurant name with randomly selected words from arrays.